justingolden21/liars-dice-2/README.md

 Each file has a comment explaining what it does in one line, (optionally) more lines explaining in depth, and mentions where the file is used.

 `/**/` syntax should be used for multi-line comments.
 Comments should be in sentence case and end in punctuation unless they are a phrase.
-Use backticks \` for variable, function, file, and other names related to code.
+Use backticks (\`) for variable, function, file, and other names related to code.
+Strings should be mentioned in single quotes (')

 Imports: Svelte imports should be first, followed by packages, followed by local imports.
 Local imports should be ordered alphabetically with the exception of the `$game` store which should be at the top.